BlairCurrey/peggle-clone/README.md

 ## open questions

+- [ ] use assets/images/border-right1 or 2?
 - [ ] should i use geometry instead of sprites? for pegs. can probably handle polygon collision better (sprites are just circle/square?). or maybe do a mix?
   - build sprite from graphics? https://phaser.discourse.group/t/building-sprites-with-graphics/4936
 - [x] game style. clean, minimalistic, space-ish? black background, cyan pegs (high contrast). or maybe more muted?
   - have the basic colors. originally inspired from alien but now has more contrast than starting color palette (which was basically all black/blue). emphasis on black/blue with some green and pink for contrast. kinda desaturated.
 - [x] orb vs. peg name? peg comes from peggle. orb is spherical and may not work with other shapes ( so maybe just use it to refer to round pegs?)
   - use pegs. orb is just a sperical peg and could always be renamed to circle peg, sphere peg, round peg, etc.
+- [ ] if adding more stuff to side borders, how to handle with sprites? currently its 1 64px sprite with a border on the inside edge. so either everything needs to fit on the outside/middle of the spire or need to add new sprite. but if adding a new sprite, its all going to be on the edge with lots of empty space towards inside.
+If adding more stuff, maybe make new border sprite that is the entire width (and height? so like 128px width by 768 h?)

 # Theme inspo